Beckenham suburb profile

 Beckenham property market performance

-The rental market in Beckenham has also experienced significant growth, with average rents for houses increasing by 7.7% and units by 12.7% over the last 12 months, reflecting heightened demand for rental properties in the area.
+The rental market in Beckenham has also experienced significant changes, with average rents for houses rising by 4.5% to $700, and units seeing a 9.7% increase to $620.
+This suggests a robust demand for rental properties, especially units, in the area.

 | Houses | Units | |